PeteyChan/SimpleECS/README.md

 query.GetArchetypes();  // returns a copy of all archetypes currently matching the query

-query.Clear();          // clears query filters, the query will now match against all components
+query.Clear();          // clears query filters, since the query has no filters it'll match against all entities

 query.GetHasFilterTypes(); // returns all types in the Has() filter